tstillwell/curr-value/README.md

 ## LICENSE

-The code is available under the MIT license.
+MIT license
-See LICENSE file for full licensing text.
+See LICENSE file for full license text